 Leadership & Governance

-Tiki Dare is Assistant General Counsel at Oracle, where she specializes in trademark and copyright law.
+Tiki Dare is Vice President and Associate General Counsel at Oracle, where she specializes in trademark and copyright law.
 Her areas of practice also include anticounterfeiting, advertising, intellectual property, and competition.

 Ms. Dare previously led the trademark group at Sun Microsystems, Inc. Before joining Sun, Ms. Dare specialized in trademark law at Fenwick & West in Palo Alto, California.
 She started her legal career in the Federal Practice group at Arent Fox in Washington, D.C., where she litigated issues including trademark and patent infringement and false advertising.